PrometheanDissident/prometheandissident.github.io/pages/gender.md

 ## Sexual Selection

 The nuclear family is the building block of nearly all human societies.
 In such families, the family moves between regional communities maintaining close contact with primary kin.
 During the day women and children remain in the residential area while men forage for game or its symbolic equivalent in the form of barter or money.
 Sexual bonds are contracted and intended to be permanent, and sexual behavior is nearly continuous, largely disassociated from the act of fertilization<ref>Sociobiology: The New Synthesis | Ch.
 26 - Man: From Sociobiology to Sociology</ref>.

+Differential sexual selective pressures for men and women can help to explain how psychological sex differences may emerge<ref>https://psycnet.apa.org/record/1995-21138-001</ref>.
+Men can only be certain about whether they have in fact reproduced if they have a woman who is sexually loyal, while women can be guaranteed following sexual intercourse that they have reproduced.
+Through this mechanism, men and women will naturally develop different preferences in terms of their mate's personalities as well as different tendencies, personalities, etc. Janicke et al. (2016) finds that across the animal kingdom, sexual selection is stronger in males than in females and is evolutionarily tied to sex biases in parental care and sexual dimorphism.
+In the animal kingdom, females typically exhibit greater parental investment which leads to them becoming a limiting resource, such that males compete for females and not the other way around<ref>https://www.science.org/doi/10.1126/sciadv.1500983</ref>.

 ## References